-Transportation Assistance Program: The probation department continues to purchase gas cards and STAGE bus passes for youth and parents and guardians of probation youth to make sure youth can attend various programs and classes, and make it to office appointments, counseling appointments, court hearings, and special events.
-In addition, it allows parents and guardians who can not afford to travel far to visit youth in custody at our out of county juvenile hall.
+Transportation Assistance Program: The Probation Department continues to purchase gas cards and STAGE bus passes for youth referred to department as well as their parents and guardians, to make sure youth can overcome transportation barriers and attend various programs and classes; and make it to office appointments, counseling appointments, court hearings, and special events.
+In addition, it allows parents and guardians who cannot afford to travel far to visit youth in custody at our out of county juvenile hall.

-Probation continues to partner with the Siskiyou Family YMCA to teach youth skills like leadership, teamwork and communication, utilizing a variety of activities.
-As part of our reward matrix, Probation purchases YMCA passes for probation youth to attend pro-social activities at the YMCA.
+Probation continues to partner with the Siskiyou Family YMCA® to teach youth skills like leadership, teamwork and communication, utilizing a variety of activities.
+As part of our reward matrix, Probation purchases YMCA® passes for probation youth to attend pro-social activities at the YMCA®.

-3. EDUCATION: Siskiyou County currently has 17 school districts and two charter schools.
+3. EDUCATION: Siskiyou County has 17 school districts and two charter schools.
 The Siskiyou County Office of Education (SCOE) provides direct educational programs for a specific student population in the school districts in Siskiyou County which includes essential student programs and specialized resources to schools on a countywide basis that assist at-risk youth programs including but not limited to Foster Youth Services, California Streaming, K-12 Strong Workforce Program, Science and Water shed Education, and a WorkAbility Program.
-SCOE works in partnership with probation and other educational, governmental, and community based agencies to bring needed grants and other resources to the students in Siskiyou County.
+SCOE works in partnership with probation and other educational, governmental, and community-based agencies to bring needed grants and other resources to the students in Siskiyou County.

-To address Truancy issues, the Probation Department has a Deputy Probation Officer (DPO) in attendance at the monthly Student Attendance Review Board (SARB) meetings, which is attended by a Deputy District Attorney, Siskiyou County Office of Education (SCOE) Superintendent, SCOE Foster Care Liaison, Human Services staff, a Child Protective Services Social Worker, and a Behavioral Health representative, along with the parents/guardians and the youth.
-High Schools provide programs for drug and alcohol interventions, special classes for Emotionally Disturbed youth, and Therapeutic Behavioral Services (TBS) are available.
+Due to Covid-19, the monthly Student Attendance Review Board (SARB) meetings were cancelled.
+They were attended by a DPO or PRO, Deputy District Attorney, Siskiyou County Office of Education (SCOE) Superintendent, SCOE Foster Care Liaison, Human Services staff, a Child Protective Services Social Worker, and a Behavioral Health representative, along with the parents/guardians and the youth.
+At the time of this report it is unknown if the meetings will resume but probation will be in attendance if they do.
+The High Schools provide programs for drug and alcohol interventions, special classes for Emotionally Disturbed youth, and Therapeutic Behavioral Services (TBS) are available.
+As previously indicated, Probation addresses truancy issues with contracted schools through the contracted Truancy Reduction and Intervention Program (TRIP), but also provides truancy reduction services with non-contract schools as time permits.